barteljan/VISPER/README.md

 ## Getting started

-Since VISPER is composed of several independent components which can be used seperatly, let's take it easy and start just with an WireframeApp to get a grasp about how the the routing and the lifecycle of your ViewControllers works.
+Since VISPER is composed of several independent components which can be used seperatly, let's take it easy and start just with an WireframeApp, to get a grasp about how the the routing and the lifecycle of your ViewControllers works.

 We will extend this example with some redux stuff in the next steps.